 5) The (Not So) Elusive Rainy Day Fund.

 Dare I ask for such a luxury?
 Create an Emergency Cash Savings.
-Life emergencies happen, so starting to save an emergency cash savings is imperative to not adding on debt to your existing debt.
+Life emergencies happen, so starting an emergency cash savings reserve is imperative to not adding on debt to your existing debt.

 The emergency fund should start out small so that you do not feel burdened by it, but it’s imperative to start.
 If a car tire blows, you can now take it out of the emergency fund rather than accumulating new debt.
 Keep this ONLY for emergencies, but also be gracious with yourself if your definition switches here or there.

 Getting out of debt is hard.
 It takes discipline and an honest assessment of your spending, along with the desire to change.
 Here are a couple of final pointers:

 1) Be gracious to yourself.
 Two steps forward and one step back is still one step forward, so keep that in mind when you overspend one month or you have to put money back on the credit card.
 If you are not gracious with yourself, this will never work.